Revisiting organic gardening

 COOPERATION WITH NATURE

-At its heart, organic gardening is gardening in cooperation with nature.
+Organic gardening is gardening in cooperation with nature.
 In nature, there is always some loss, which is gain for someone else.
 To go organic is to recalibrate your expectations that some of your produce will be shared by ‘pests’.
-There are, of course, clever hacks, like bringing in ‘good’ predators like ladybugs that eat mealy bugs and aphids.
+There are some clever hacks though like bringing in ‘good’ predators (ladybugs) that eat aphids.

 NOTHING IN ISOLATION